The Input File

 mm_only_list = {selection}

-With the mm_only_list keyword the user can specify a list of atoms which should be treated as MM atoms only.
+keyword the user can specify a list of atoms which should be treated as MM atoms only.
 This means that these atoms can not enter the QM region during the simulation.
 For more information see the reference manual.
 For more information about the selection grammar see the selectionType section.
-By default no atom is selected.
+By default no atoms are selected.

 Key